bytelisa/distributed-random-forest/README.md

 │       └── worker_service.py # Implementation of the gRPC server of the Worker
 │
 ├── scripts/
-│   └── partitioner.py       # Dataset partitioning, invoked by the master
+│   └── bootstrap.py         # Deterministic bootstrap sampling, shared by the worker
 │
 ├── configs/                 # Configuration files
 │   ├── config.yaml          # Local, non-Docker execution